Compliance with Corporate Governance Code

 The Board considers that all of the Board Directors are of sufficient competence and calibre and, together, have the range of skills necessary to run and monitor the Group successfully.

 The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.
-The Board was delighted that Elaine Bucknor joined the Board in June 2018.
-As a growing technology group, it was felt that it was important to add additional expertise with specific technology skills and experience to the Board.
+The Board was delighted that Martin Rowland joined the Board in November 2018.
+It is felt that Martin’s M&A experience will be invaluable as the business looks to continue to grow by acquisition as well as organically.
+As a qualified accountant, Martin will chair the Audit Committee.

 In recent years there have been some other changes to the composition of the Board.
-Firstly, Geoff Wicks moved from Non-Executive Director to Non-Executive Chairman and, more recently, Steve Goodall moved from a non-Group position of MD to Group CEO and a place on the Group Board.
-By being in a position to manage both changes internally, minimal disruption was caused.
+Firstly, Geoff Wicks moved from Non-Executive Director to Non-Executive Chairman and Steve Goodall moved from a non-Group position of MD to Group CEO and a place on the Group Board.

 Principle 7: Evaluation Board performance based on clear and relevant objectives, seeking continuous improvement